tnrtnch/telegraph_beautifulsoup_autorun/README.md

 # Telegraph.bg News Scraper📰

-This project is a simple Python script that scrapes the latest news from telegraph.bg/posledni-novini using Requests and BeautifulSoup, and stores the results in a local SQLite database (news.db).
+This project is a simple Python script that scrapes the latest news from telegraph.bg/posledni-novini using Requests and BeautifulSoup, and stores the results in a local SQLite database (articles.db).

 # Features🚀